i-assis/cv/docs/cv/result.md

 Secured ~R$ 130000 from the most competitive research funding agency in Brazil.

-> The proposal is top-notch, very well-crafted (...) research, involving multilevel analysis via boundary elements of bone images for the detection of osteoporosis, is original, relevant and can bring relevant contributions to bioengineering and medicine.
+> The proposal is top-notch, very well-crafted (...) work in multilevel analysis via the boundary element method on bone images for the detection of osteoporosis, is original, relevant and can bring relevant contributions to bioengineering and medicine.
 <br> - _*FAPESP Comission*_